-Carrie’s surprised expression soon morphed back into annoyance.
+Carrie stared, her expression morphing back into annoyance.
 She was being ignored in favour of COINS?
 Of all the guys in the world to have as a time traveling partner, how had she wound up with him?
 She raised her foot.

-“Ouch!
-Geez Carrie, I think I preferred it when you were just slapping at… hey, where are you going?”
+“Ow!
+Geez Carrie, I think I preferred it when you were just slapping… hey, where are you going?”

 It would change.
 Her mother had just walked in.

-“Do I know you?” her mother inquired, a trace of annoyance in her tone.
+“Do I know you?” her mother inquired with a trace of annoyance in her tone.

 “Yes!
 I mean… n-no… I-I’m…” I’m your daughter… “I’m from the firm.
 Your firm.
 The firm sent me, I’m an intern.”
 Carrie realized she wasn’t vocalizing too well, but being presented with her mother, ALIVE… she could swear the hammering in her chest was audible throughout the terminal.

-In some sense, she felt three years old again… mama looked exactly as she did in the pictures Carrie had.
+In some sense, she was three years old again… mom looked exactly as she did in the pictures Carrie had.
 Was there a chance her mother would be able to figure out that Carrie was, in fact, her daughter?
 Who had come back to save her life?
-Oh no – she was zoning out.
-Had mama said something about why Carrie was here?
+Wait, she’d said something!
+Questioning why Carrie was here?

 “There’s bad weather in Bermuda,” Carrie blurted.

-Her mother sighed.
+Her mother blinked in surprise.
 “What ARE you going on about, girl?
 I doubt they’d call the documentary that, it’s dealing mostly with historical facts.”

 “Are you sure I don’t know you?”
 Mrs. Waterson continued.

-“N-no!”
-Carrie gasped out, reaching for her mother’s arm.
+“N-no,” Carrie gasped out, reaching for her mother’s arm.
 “This is no joke!
-Please listen to me, mama–” she stopped and clapped her outstretched hand back onto her mouth.
+Please, listen, mom–” she stopped and clapped her outstretched hand back onto her mouth.
 That had torn it.
 Though, at least her mother had turned back.

 “What did you call me?”